 I met my friend Zar for dinner.
 It had been a while since we saw each other—the last time, we were in college campaigning as student councils!
 Zar had moved to Bangkok to pursue a career, and I thought it would be nice to meet him there.

 We had delicious Tom Yum Soup and Pad Thai.

 We were in the middle of a conversation when the mood inside the restaurant changed.
 The soap opera showing on the television was interrupted by an announcement.
 There was a pause as everyone focused their attention on the TV.
 The message was in Thai, so I had no idea what was being said.
 I could only assume it was from the army reminding people about the curfew.

 The screen went back to the soap opera and everyone went back to their business.

-Most of the western customers preferred to eat outside, but we tropical folks prefer to stay inside where there’s air conditioning!
+Most of the western customers ate outside in the hot humid night, but we tropical folks stayed inside where there’s air conditioning!